With proper care and maintenance, the natural teeth that you have in your mouth, will last a lifetime.

 - Avoid rinsing the mouth for at least 24 hours to ensure the clot properly forms in the socket.

-- Eat soft or liquidy foods for the first 24 hours or so.
+- Eat soft foods for the first 24 hours or so.
 Soup, and yoghurt are great examples.

-- Avoid alcohol for at least 24 hours.
+- Avoid alcohol for at least 24 hours as this thins the blood and increases the risk of bleeding.

 If you are unsure of what steps to follow, have lots of bleeding or require reassurance, contact your dentist.